nautobot/nautobot/nautobot/docs/user-guides/s3-django-storage.md

 !!! info
     The remaining options are not required, but django-storages documentation should be reviewed to understand the security requirements.

-By using the the settings listed above, the static files will be stored in the S3 bucket instead of on the Nautobot servers filesystem.
+By using the the settings listed above, the static files will be stored in the S3 bucket instead of on the Nautobot server's filesystem.
 Once the `nautobot-server collectstatic` is executed you will see the files.

 Here's a snippet from the S3 bucket in use.
 ![initial s3](./images/s3-storage/user-guide-s3-1.png)